 Grants to Washington nonprofit organizations, state and local government agencies, Tribes, and IHEs to meet critical community needs through civic engagement and volunteer efforts.
-Funding is intended to support volunteer services in the areas of public safety, education, literacy and tutoring, the environment, basic human needs and Homeland Security.
+Funding is intended to support volunteer services in the areas of economy, environment, COVID-19 community recovery, advancing racial equality, and more.

 AmeriCorps grants are awarded to eligible organizations proposing to engage AmeriCorps members in evidence-based or evidence-informed interventions/practices to strengthen communities.
 An AmeriCorps member is an individual who engages in community service through an approved national service position.
 Members may receive a living allowance and other benefits while serving.
 Upon successful completion of their service, members earn a Segal AmeriCorps Education Award from the National Service Trust that members can use to pay for higher education expenses or apply to qualified student loans.

 Serve Washington Funding Priorities

 GrantWatch ID#: 187125

 AmeriCorps Operating Grants: CNCS may award a Cost Reimbursement or a Fixed Amount grant to any successful applicant, but the availability of a Full-Time Fixed Amount grant is limited to certain applicants.

 CNCS anticipates making three-year grants.
 CNCS generally makes an initial award for the first year of operation, based on a one-year project period.
 Continuation awards for subsequent years are not guaranteed; they depend upon availability of appropriations and satisfactory performance.